linsyking/2ng/site/blog/posts/writing/lab1.md

 ### Subtyping & Variance

-Very PL, check it out if you are interested!
+Very PL, read the page above if you are interested!

 (In reality, no one uses it because it's too complicated)